nventive/terraform-aws-ecs-app/.docs/header.md

 ## Examples

+> [!IMPORTANT]
+>
-**IMPORTANT:** We do not pin modules to versions in our examples because of the difficulty of keeping the versions in the documentation in sync with the latest released versions.
-We highly recommend that in your code you pin the version to the exact version you are using so that your infrastructure remains stable, and update versions in a systematic way so that they do not catch you by surprise.
+> We do not pin modules to versions in our examples because of the difficulty of keeping the versions in
+> the documentation in sync with the latest released versions.
+We highly recommend that in your code you pin the version
+> to the exact version you are using so that your infrastructure remains stable, and update versions in a systematic way
+> so that they do not catch you by surprise.

 ```hcl
 module "container_definition_1" {